Illinois vs. Florida Atlantic College Basketball Predictions & Picks - December 5

 Illinois Performance Insights

-- The Fighting Illini have a +133 scoring differential, topping opponents by 19.0 points per game.
-They're putting up 77.6 points per game to rank 124th in college basketball and are allowing 58.6 per contest to rank seventh in college basketball.
+- The Fighting Illini outscore opponents by 19.0 points per game (posting 77.6 points per game, 123rd in college basketball, and allowing 58.6 per contest, seventh in college basketball) and have a +133 scoring differential.

-- Illinois wins the rebound battle by 14.2 boards on average.
-It records 45.3 rebounds per game, which ranks first in college basketball, while its opponents pull down 31.1 per contest.
+- Illinois comes out on top in the rebound battle by an average of 14.2 boards.
+It records 45.3 rebounds per game (first in college basketball) compared to its opponents' 31.1.

-- The Fighting Illini's 94.7 points per 100 possessions on offense rank 178th in college basketball, and the 71.5 points they allow per 100 possessions rank second in college basketball.

-- Illinois has lost the turnover battle by four turnovers per game, committing 12.7 (241st in college basketball action) while forcing 8.7 (352nd in college basketball).
+- Illinois has lost the turnover battle by four per game, committing 12.7 (241st in college basketball) while forcing 8.7 (352nd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.